chandan5362/Action-Recognition-API/README.md

 `pip install -r requirements.txt`

+You also nedd to install the `OpenCV` depending upon your system.
+To install it using `pip`, type the following command in your terminal.

+`pip install opencv-python`

 Once you are done installing the dependencies, You need to start the django server to communicate to the `Human Action Recognition` api.
 To start the server, you can type in the below command.